 So, for example, sitting alongside the prompts, CQC can look at the following in relation to Safe and the KLOE s1.

-Need help adhering to the CQC Standards?
+Need a helping hand with the CQC Fundamental Standards?